anonymousStars/vtutor-sdk/README.md

 ## How to run?

+1. Download
-Download, then open it in browser, then embed it in iframe.
+2. Open it in browser,
+3. Embed it in iframe.

 You may want to check working example at https://codepen.io/AnonymousForReview/pen/xxvaxJg